smartdevicelink/sdl_overview_guides/docs/PerformAudioPassThru/index.md

 `onAudioPassThru` keeps you updated with the audio data transfer every 250ms.

-`EndAudioPassThru` enables you to end the audio capture, prematurely.
-This is useful if your app analyzes the audio level and detects that the user stopped speaking.
+`EndAudioPassThru` enables you to end the audio capture prematurely.
+This is useful if your app analyzes the audio level and detects that the user has stopped speaking.

-The format of audio data is described as follows:
+Additional notes about the audio data format:

-- It does not include any header like RIFF header at the beginning.
+- There is no header (such as a RIFF header).
 - The audio sample is in linear PCM format.
 - The audio data includes only one channel (i.e. monaural).
-- For bit rates of 8 bits, the audio samples are unsigned.
-For bit rates of 16 bits, the audio samples are signed and are in little endian.
+- For an 8 bitrate, the audio data is unsigned.
+For a 16 bitrate, they will be signed and little endian.